Drug test: Presumptive substance testing

 Benefits to this method include that the person who is suspected of drug use does not need to be confronted or aware of testing.
 Only a very small amount of material is needed to obtain results, and can be used to test powder, pills, capsules, crystals, or organic material.
 There is also the ability to detect illicit material when mixed with other non-illicit materials.
-The tests are used for general screening purposes, offering a generic result for the presence of a wide range of drugs, including Heroin, Cocaine, Methamphetamine, Amphetamine, Ecstasy/MDMA, Methadone, Ketamine, PCP, PMA, DMT, MDPV, and may detect rapidly evolving synthetic designer drugs.
-Separate tests for Marijuana/Hashish are also available.
+The tests are used for general screening purposes, offering a generic result for the presence of a wide range of drugs, including heroin, cocaine, methamphetamine, amphetamine, ecstasy/MDMA, methadone, ketamine, PCP, PMA, DMT, MDPV, and may detect rapidly evolving synthetic designer drugs.
+Separate tests for cannabis are also available.

-There are five primary color-tests reagents used for general screening purposes.
+There are five primary color-test reagents used for general screening purposes.
 The Marquis reagent turns into a variety of colors when in the presence of different substances.
 Dille-Koppanyi reagent uses two chemical solutions which turns a violet-blue color in the presence of barbiturates.
 Duquenois-Levine reagent is a series of chemical solutions that turn to the color of purple when the vegetation of marijuana is added.
 Van Urk reagent turns blue-purple when in the presence of LSD.
 Scott test's chemical solution shows up as a faint blue for cocaine base.

 In recent years, the use of presumptive test kits in the criminal justice system has come under great scrutiny due to the lack to forensic studies, questioned reliability, rendering of false positives with legal substances, and wrongful arrests.